notification-system/docs/frontend-initial-spec.md

   * The notification will be marked as view after the user performs some action (including exiting the view)

 ## Client Syncing Data or Reconnect
 * All relevant client data is synchronized after reconnect.
 Including new, updated, removed ringtones, pending notifications, patient data, assignments, ...etc.
-Almost all UI is refreshed.
   * Smart refresh.
 The data is synchronized only if the relevant service restarts.
 Restarts of unrelated services does not cause a data sync.
 * Local notifications are synchronized after reconnecting to the services.
-* Any notifications that occurred during disconnect period will be alerted to the user after reconnect.
+* Any notifications that occurred during disconnect period will be alerted to the user after a reconnect if they are still active.
   * This will be according to the configured ringtone and alert settings of each particular notification.
       * i.e. If the synced notification was full screen, it will alarm as full screen after reconnect.